-- 1.10 The preparation of the NDP has been led by the St Stephen-in-Brannel NDP Steering Group.
-This group comprises Parish Council representatives and members of the local community. - 1.11 The preparation of this NDP has been informed throughout by a comprehensive programme of consultation that has been taking place over the last four years.
-This has included: - A detailed community survey carried out in April/May 2018. - Drop-in sessions and meetings to discuss local issues and the approach to future development. - The creation of a dedicated website to disseminate information and allow for comments. - Online surveys in 2021 and 2022 through the GoCollaborate online platform. - 1.12 Taking into account the comments and feedback from the local community, the Steering Group have written this Draft NDP for consultation purposes.
+- 1.10 The preparation of the NDP has been led by the St Stephen in Brannel NDP Steering Group.
+This group comprises Parish Council representatives and members of the local community. - 1.11 The NDP must go through a series of stages required by the Government Regulations.
+These are aimed at ensuring that a robust process is followed and that anyone who lives, works or has an interest in the Parish can have a say in the drafting of the Plan.
+Community consultation is heavily emphasised in the process.

+Therefore, we have carried out extensive community engagement and consultation, including: - Creative Thinking Sessions in 2016/17 - A detailed community survey carried out in 2018. - The creation of a dedicated website to disseminate information and allow for comments. - Online surveys in 2021 and 2022 through the GoCollaborate online platform. - Extensive community, organisation and statutory body consultations in Autumn 2022 under the terms of NDP Regulation 14. - 1.12 The community comments on the 'Pre-Submission Draft' and the responses have been carefully considered, and various changes have been incorporated to create this 'Submission Draft' of the NDP which has been submitted to the local planning authority, Cornwall Council.